MohammadYehya/TennisPredict/README.md

 # **TennisPredict**
 An in-depth data analysis and notebook that allows users to set a tournament or select two tennis players and predict the match winner based on historical data, player statistics, and advanced machine learning models.
+> [!NOTE]
-All data analysis can be found in [DataAnalysis.ipynb](/DataAnalysis.ipynb)
+> All data analysis can be found in [DataAnalysis.ipynb](/DataAnalysis.ipynb).

 ## **Dataset**
 All the data can be found in the [data folder](/data/) which is a publicly available historical ATP tennis match dataset from [Jeff Sackmann’s Tennis Data](https://github.com/JeffSackmann/tennis_atp).